South Africa Silver Linings in times of COVID-19

 Vaccines are coming, and while travel may still take a while to emerge from its forced cocoon, I believe that when it does, we will view it with fresh eyes.
 There is a world of wonder and silver linings to be discovered.

-And as catastrophic as it is, Covid has given the planet a well-earned breather.
-From the drastic ceasing of over tourism, a small respite from CO2 emissions and reduction in air pollution.
+And as catastrophic as it is, COVID has given the planet a well-earned breather from the drastic ceasing of over-tourism, a small respite from CO2 emissions, and a reduction in air pollution.

-I hope, as we embark on new adventures and the travel industry recovers, that we have learnt the biggest lesson from Covid – that there is nothing that we should be taking for granted.
-I hope we move forward with a global responsibility for our planet, its people and its wildlife.
+I hope, as we embark on new adventures and the travel industry recovers, that we have learned the biggest lesson from COVID-19 – that there is nothing that we should be taking for granted.
+I hope we move forward with a global responsibility for our planet, its people, and its wildlife.